-Viscom AG prepares its consolidated financial statements in line with International Financial Reporting Standards (IFRS).
-The annual financial statements of Viscom AG are prepared according to German Commercial Code (HGB).
+Viscom AG prepares its consolidated financial statements in line with International Financial Reporting Standards (IFRS), as adopted in the European Union.
+The annual financial statements of Viscom AG are prepared according to the German Commercial Code (HGB).
 The Executive Board prepares the consolidated financial statements which are audited by the auditor and the Supervisory Board.
-Shareholders and interested parties are informed of the general situation of the Company via the annual and interim reports and interim announcements.
-All reports are simultaneously accessible on our website for all interested parties.
+Shareholders and interested parties are informed of the general situation of the company via the Annual and Interim Reports and Quarterly Reports.
+At the same time the reports are made accessible on the Viscom AG website for all interested parties.

-PricewaterhouseCoopers AG Wirtschaftsprüfungsgesellschaft, Hanover, was elected by the 2012 Annual General Meeting as auditor and audited the consolidated financial statements and the annual financial statement of Viscom AG.
+PricewaterhouseCoopers AG Wirtschaftsprüfungsgesellschaft, Hanover branch office, was elected by the 2014 Annual General Meeting as auditor and audited the consolidated financial statements and the annual financial statement of Viscom AG.
 The audit took place in accordance with German auditing regulations and the standards for the audit of financial statements put forward by the Institute of Public Auditors in Germany (Institut der Wirtschaftsprüfer: IDW).
-Risk management and reporting obligations in compliance with Corporate Governance as stated in Section 161 of the German Stock Corporation Act were also taken into account.
+Risk management and reporting obligations in compliance with Corporate Governance as stated in section 161 of the German Stock Corporation Act (AktG) were also taken into account.